techlahoma/broadcasting/teams.md

   * **need more volunteers**
   * @okcstreamteam
   * [#ss46-ug-leaders](http://techlahoma.slack.com/messages/ss46-ug-leaders)
-  * Volunteers who have been trained and are willing to stream meetups on a regular basis
+  * Volunteers who have been trained and are willing to stream meetups they attend
   * User group leaders who have been trained and are willing to stream meetups but generally only for their own groups
 * Responsibilities
   * Stream Techlahoma meetups at StarSpace46 to Twitch
   * Manage Twitch chat during the stream
     * Moderate comments and block users when necessary
     * Post messages
     * Relay questions to speakers

 ### Norman Stream Team
 * Members